spdrnl/kgworkflow/README.md

 pre-commit install
 ```

 Here is a controversial opinion: pre-commit hooks are over used.
-It is really better for everyone if these hooks are configured to run on the server side.
 The number of hours spent by developers committing changes twice because a formatter or linter was complaining is staggering.
-Better to just format files on the server side.
+Better to manually trigger a format, and have a check on the server side.

 ## Format your turtle files
 Also installed through uv is turtlefmt, a formatter for turtle files.
 To format your turtle files, run: